CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/local_inference_models.md

 ## Custom XREPORT checkpoint

 The custom XReport checkpoint is a separate Keras report generator.
 Its image path uses `BeitXRayImageEncoder` with the `microsoft/beit-base-patch16-224` encoder contract and deterministic 224-pixel preprocessing.
 This fixed path must remain unchanged unless the model is retrained.

+Before a custom checkpoint request is queued, XREPORT verifies the model archive, all three saved JSON configuration files, and the JSON contents.
+Invalid or incomplete checkpoints are rejected before background execution.
+A generated custom report must also contain non-empty, non-control text; otherwise the job fails instead of persisting an empty draft.
+The inference page exposes cancellation for active jobs and clears the generating state when polling fails.